 Primary teeth can be cleansed with child-sized, soft-bristled toothbrushes.
 Remember to use small portions of toothpaste (a pea-sized portion is suitable), and teach your child to spit out, not swallow, the toothpaste when finished.

 Fluoride is generally present in most public drinking water systems.
-If you are unsure about your community’s water and its fluoride content, or learn that it has an unacceptable level of fluoride in it, there are fluoride supplements your dentist can prescribe.
-Your child may not be getting enough fluoride just by using fluoride toothpaste.
+However, your child may not be getting enough fluoride just by using fluoride toothpaste.
+If you are unsure about your community’s water and its fluoride content, or learn that it has an unacceptable level of fluoride in it, the dentist can help prevent tooth decay by applying fluoride topically via a fluoride varnish in the office or by having the patient use a toothpaste containing fluoride.

 Toothaches can be common in young children.
 Sometimes, toothaches are caused by erupting teeth, but they also could indicate a serious problem.